biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 instance is accepted.

 The filter is first constructed and assigned a domain.
-Then both conditions are appended to the filter's :obj:`conditions` field.
+Then both conditions are appended to the filter's :obj:`~Orange.data.filter.Values.conditions` field.
 Both are of type :obj:`~Orange.data.filter.ValueFilterDiscrete`, since the two attributes are discrete.
 Position of the attribute is obtained the same way as for :obj:`~Orange.data.filter.SameValue` described above.

 The list of conditions can also be given to a filter constructor.
-The following filter will accept examples whose age is "young" or "presbyopic" or who are astigmatic (<CODE>conjunction = 0</CODE>).
+The following filter will accept examples whose age is "young" or "presbyopic" or who are astigmatic (`conjunction = 0`).
 For contrast from above filter, unknown age is not acceptable (but examples with unknown age can still be accepted if they are astigmatic).
-Meanwhile, examples with unknown astigmatism are always accepted.</P>
+Meanwhile, examples with unknown astigmatism are always accepted.

 .. literalinclude:: code/filter.py
     :lines: 129-141